Q & A on anaesthesia with Daisy Norgate

 Specific breeds are also associated with an increased anaesthetic risk and the main ones documented are any brachycephalic (relatively broad and short skull) breeds such as the Pug or French Bulldogs.
 These patients have increased airway risks due to their skull conformation.

-Why is it important for patients not to eat for 8 hours before anaesthesia?
+Why is it important for patients to be starved before anaesthesia?

 Patients are starved for anaesthesia so that they do not have a full stomach and therefore have a reduced risk of vomiting.
 This is particularly important in anaesthetised patients as they are unable to maintain their gag reflex and therefore protect their airway from any potential vomit or regurgitation.
 Patients should also not be starved for too long periods of time as this will also increase the risk of vomiting and regurgitating.